Urgent Care and Retail Clinic Comparison

 - Onsite board-certified physicians are located at urgent care centers to provide and guide important healthcare decisions.

-- Equipped with lab testing services that can perform STD screenings and blood work
+- Equipped with lab testing services that can perform STI screenings and blood work

 - Able to treat urgent care injuries such as fractures, sprains, and minor bone breaks